Saiminator/Kyuukei/_chapters/dreymi-chapter1.md

 <br>
 **Vampires**<br>
 Vampires are not undead creatures or monsters of legend.
-They are a distinct species born from the failed attempt at coexistence between humans and demons.
+They are a distinct species born from an attempt at coexistence between humans and demons.
 As a result, they retain traits from both sides—a long lifespan, heightened physical abilities, and a connection to mana stronger than that of ordinary humans.

 A typical vampire can live 200 to 400 years, their bodies aging slowly.
 Unlike humans, they do not suffer from most diseases, and they possess natural regeneration, making them difficult to kill by conventional means.
 However, they are not immortal.
 They can be wounded, weakened, and ultimately die, just at a much slower rate.